 Her facility with role-play and improv was instrumental in the creation of our Hand Puppet program, which helps 2nd and 3rd graders develop characters and improvise problem-solution plot lines.

 Danny, along with his brother Josh, was asked to join the Educational Arts Team in 2007 as writers and performers of an after-school puppet program for CASPER.
-Danny also began working as a full-time staff member at Camp Liberty, lending his expertise in drama, comedy, improv, and puppetry to the youth of Jersey City each summer.
+Together they created an acclaimed series of after-school shows called, “The Backyard Players”.Around this time, Danny also began working as a full-time staff member at Camp Liberty, lending his expertise in drama, comedy, improv, magic and puppetry to the youth of Jersey City each summer.

-In addition to this, he has been a teaching artist with the Team for over five years, working with grades 2-5 throughout the Jersey City public school system.
+In addition to this, he has been a teaching artist with the Team for over ten years, working with grades 2-5 throughout the Jersey City public school system and beyond.

 Mary Graham Aiken